cbfrance/christopherbfrance.com/source/2008-06-26-thursday-morning-tv.html.markdown

 [http://www.youtube.com/v/-U-mvfjyiao&hl=en]]

-The wacky bike was designed by IDEO people -- I'm also impressed with their recent riff on the magazine quiz (maybe think madlibs): A Rockefeller sponsored <a href="https://client.ideo.com/socialimpact/">guide to creating social impact</a> with your design firm.
+The wacky bike was designed by IDEO people &mdash; I'm also impressed with their recent riff on the magazine quiz (maybe think madlibs): A Rockefeller sponsored <a href="https://client.ideo.com/socialimpact/">guide to creating social impact</a> with your design firm.

 And the App: